James Houston (American football): Professional career

+Detroit Lions

-Houston was selected in the sixth round, 217th overall, by the Detroit Lions in the 2022 NFL Draft.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+Houston was selected in the sixth round, 217th overall, by the Detroit Lions in the 2022 NFL draft.
+On August 30, 2022, he was waived by the Lions and re-signed to the practice squad the following day.
 He was promoted to the active roster on November 28.
 During a Thanksgiving Day matchup against the Buffalo Bills, Houston recorded 2 sacks, 2 solo tackles, and a fumble recovery in just five defensive snaps.
-He followed this up with a sack in each of his next 3 games, becoming only the third player in NFL history (along with Terrell Suggs and Santana Dotson) to open his career with a 4 game sack streak.
+He followed this up with a sack in each of his next 3 games, becoming only the third player in NFL history (along with Terrell Suggs and Santana Dotson) to open his career with a 4-game sack streak.

+On September 19, 2023, Houston was placed on injured reserve after suffering a leg injury in Week 2.
+On January 18, 2024, the Lions reinstated Houston.
+On November 26, the Lions released Houston.

+Cleveland Browns

+On November 27, 2024, Houston was claimed off waivers by the Cleveland Browns.

+Dallas Cowboys

+On July 22, 2025, Houston signed with the Dallas Cowboys.